razvr/AgentMains-Bot/docs/developers/plugin-api.md

   // commands, configActions, etc... are loaded by this point.
   onListen: () => {},

-  // A hook for when the bot has joined a guild, either at startup, or when the
-  // bot has joined a new guild.
-  onJoinGuild: (guild) => {},

   // A hook for when the plugin is enabled in a guild, either at startup, or
   // when the plugin is manually enabled.
   onEnabled: (guild) => {},